 *Your employment must have been terminated to qualify for a one-on-one confidential consultation and strategy session

-Fringe benefits, such as allowances for vehicles, cellphones, gym memberships, etc.
+- Fringe benefits (allowances for vehicles, cellphones, gym memberships, etc.)

 If you have been offered a severance package or are about to negotiate with your employer about leaving your employment, you probably want to know how much you are entitled to.